krzysztof-magosa/saffron-php/README.md

 * Method condition support
 * Domain condition support
 * Routes with optional parameters
-* APC caching of Router object
+* APC caching of lazy initialized Router object

 ## Installation
 You can easily install Saffron by adding below requirement to your composer.json